gpaumier/gp2/src/articles/2009-05-16 five-fundraising-tips-for-wikimedia-chapters.rst

 .. highlights::

     Last year, I started to learn about fundraising.
-Originally, I did it because I intended to use what I would learn to improve Wikimedia France’s management of fundraising.
-I eventually distanced myself from Wikimedia France for various reasons, but I figured I’d still share a few thoughts that may prove useful to all chapters.
+Originally, I did it because I intended to use what I would learn to improve Wikimedia France's management of fundraising.
+I eventually distanced myself from Wikimedia France for various reasons, but I figured I'd still share a few thoughts that may prove useful to all chapters.
 Although this article is mainly Wikimedia-focused, the general principles are universal.

 1. Do your research